 Bergson thinks that Kant has confused space and time in a mixture, with the result that we must conceive human action as determined by natural causality.
 Bergson offers a twofold response.
 On the one hand, in order to define consciousness and therefore freedom, Bergson proposes to differentiate between time and space, “to un-mix” them, we might say.
 On the other hand, through the differentiation, he defines the immediate data of consciousness as being temporal, in other words, as the duration (la durée).
 In the duration, there is no juxtaposition of events; therefore there is no mechanistic causality.
 It is in the duration that we can speak of the experience of freedom.

 In other words, we cannot say that A causes B in a mechanistic way.
-There is no juxtaposition of A and B and cause and effect.
 There are multiple casualties.
 For instance, we claim that a particular virus causes the flu, but this leads to the question of what caused the virus.
-And did whatever caused the virus also cause the flu symptoms?
-How far back and we legitimately go in tracing causes?
-Also, how far into the future can we trace effects?
+And did whatever caused the virus also, by extension, cause the flu symptoms?
+How far back can we legitimately go in tracing causes?
+Also, how far into the future can we attribute effects?
 For instance, a parent neglects his child, and that child grows up to neglect his child.
 Can we blame the grandparent for his grandchild’s treatment?
 Or did events unrelated to the grandparent contribute to the grandchild’s neglect?
 It’s more likely that the causes are multiple and complex.
 It comes down to attribution.

 A virus can perturb an organism, but the organism’s structure determines how, or even if, it will change.
 And these changes are observed through a prism of distinctions.